thedevdojo/voyager/docs/v0.10/Readme.md

 }
 ```

-> Note: the method used for this relationship, must match the name of the row from the `pages` table.
+> Note: the method used for this relationship, must match the camelCase version of the row from the `pages` table.
 Which is why we used `authorId` as the method name to tie the relationship.

 You can optionally add a new page_slug property to the relationships object in the BREAD details in order to display proper links to relationship records. i.e.: